When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 Example #2: Service industries

-Upselling is very common in the service industry.
-You can most easily spot it in:
+Upselling is very common in the service industry and can be easily spotted in:

 - Restaurants,